lilwon/lilwon.github.io/_projects/2019-12-01-AICheckers.md

 ---
 Near the end of the quarter, the TAs would host a tournament where everyone's AI would play against each other.
-Our AI was tied for **3rd out of 70 groups** (the tournament was between two lecture sections, so over 200 students).
+Our AI was tied for **3rd out of 70 groups** for our lecture section.

+For the tournament results, we ended up in 20th place out of a total of 237 groups.
+The tournament involved all sections of the CS171 that was offered in the quarter,
+which is about a total of 300-400 students.

-It definitely made us happy because the top 10 groups would receive extra credit.
+It definitely made us happy because the top 10 groups in our course section would get extra credit.
 Our hard work of trying to make our AI smarter and faster paid off.